JuliaStats/MLBase.jl/docs/source/crossval.rst

 The package also provides a function ``cross_validate`` as below to run a cross validation procedure.

-.. function:: cross_validate(estfun, evalfun, n, gen, ord)
+.. function:: cross_validate(estfun, evalfun, n, gen)

     Run a cross validation procedure.